A New Approach to Motion Planning in 3D for a Dubins Vehicle: Special Case on a Sphere: Candidate optimal paths for Case 2:

 which ensures that $\phi \in [0, \pi]$.
 Hence, if the alternate $L_\phi R_{\pi - \beta} L_\phi$ path connects the same initial and final configurations as the initial $L_\pi R_{\pi + \beta} L_\pi$ subpath, it is immediate that the $L_\pi R_{\pi + \beta} L_\pi$ subpath is non-optimal.

 To ensure that the constructed alternate path connects the same initial and final configurations as the initial path, all terms in the matrix equation in \eqref{eq: matrix_equation_CCCCC_nonoptimality} are compared using the obtained solution in Appendix~\ref{appsubsect: CCCCC_non_optimality_proof}.
-The constructed alternate path is shown to connect the same initial and final configurations as the initial path in Appendix~\ref{appsubsect: CCCCC_non_optimality_proof}.
+The constructed alternate path is shown to connect the same initial and final configurations as the initial path in Appendix~\ref{appsubsect: CCCCC_non_optimality_proof} since all terms in the matrix equation are shown to be equal using the obtained solution.
 Therefore, the $L_\pi R_{\pi + \beta} L_{\pi}$ subpath is non-optimal for $r \leq \frac{1}{\sqrt{2}},$ which implies that the considered $RLRLR$ path is non-optimal for $r \leq \frac{1}{\sqrt{2}}$.
 Using a similar proof for an $LRLRL$ path, it can be observed that a non-trivial $CCCCC$ path is not optimal for $r \leq \frac{1}{\sqrt{2}}.$ \end{proof}